 Is a Promotional Tote Bag Right for Your Business?

 While imprinted tote bags can be used for almost any business, there are some businesses and purposes for which they are best suited, including:

 - Healthcare.
-There always seems to be a lot of papers, prescriptions and more to be carried around when going for hospital stays or treatments.
-Tote bags can help patients keep all of it together while there and afterwards.
+There always seems to be a lot of papers, prescriptions, and more to be carried around when going for hospital stays or treatments.
+Tote bags can help patients keep all of them together while there and afterward.

 - Will people using my bag be likely to use them in areas where large numbers of potential customers hang out?

 - Does my potential customer audience naturally use tote bags?

 - Does what I offer easily fit in a tote bag?